Today’s Reading: Mark 6:1-29

 John had been in the desert disciplining himself, waiting for the moment.
 When the word of God came to him, he came out of the desert preaching up a storm.
 People were coming from all over the place to hear him preach.
 He told the religious leaders, they had to change the way they were living, because they were like snakes in the grass trying to get away from the fire.
 He told the crowds, the tax collectors, the soldiers, you better change what you’re doing.
 Quit your lying and your stealing.
 Start loving people in the way God intended.

-People came from all round the area to hear John preach.
-They would fall on their needs in repentance before God.
+People came from all around the area to hear John preach.
+They would fall on their knees in repentance before God.
 They were baptised by John and his disciples.
 The size of the crowds kept getting bigger and bigger.
 He baptised so many people, they started calling him John the Baptist.
 Nothing like this had happened in Israel for years.

 I’m not sure what God has spoken over your life, I don’t know how long you have been waiting to see this word come true.
 I’m not sure if your life isn’t the way you expected it to be.
 But I know that God is always faithful to his promise.
 John didn’t look like a person we would expect God to use, but God used his life to touch so many and you know what?
 Your life is no different.